Financial-Times/x-dash/packages/x-teaser/README.md

 # x-teaser

 This module provides templates for use with [o-teaser](https://github.com/Financial-Times/o-teaser).
-Teasers are used to link to content.
+Teasers are used to present content.

 ## Installation